from Easter Horror Stories- Rescuing Jesus’ Good News

 I would so prefer it to be about believing.

 To go with Paul and Hebrews at Easter.

 But it is biblical to see Jesus as declaring a path to salvation for us, rather than somehow being that path.
 It is gospel to realise that he sacrificed himself on behalf of his vision of God, not that he was sacrificed to God.
 At least that’s what he reckoned.

-Let’s try to follow the Way of Christ this Easter: Forgiving others, and opening ourselves up to divine forgiveness.
+Let’s try to follow the Way of Christ this Easter: Forgiving others, maybe forgiving ourselves, and opening ourselves up to divine forgiveness.

-I pray that we will discover that despite the darkness in ourselves and others which we acknowledge on Maundy Thursday; forgiveness, love and light cannot be killed off forever.
+I pray that we will discover that despite the darkness in ourselves and others which we will soon acknowledge on Maundy Thursday; forgiveness, love and light cannot be killed off forever.

 This book uses the ‘New Revised Standard Version Bible, copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.’
 In all cases where there are italics, they have been added by myself